neo-project/docs/docs/en-us/develop/network/private-chain/solo.md

 ## Starting the private chain

+> [!Note]
+>
+> If the node has downloaded Neo test net block files, you need to delete the Data folder before running Neo-CLI, otherwise the private chain will not be able to properly generate blocks.

 To start the private chain, enter the neo-cli directory and run neo-cli.exe, or run the command line and enter  `dotnet neo-cli.dll`.
 The private chain is set up successfully when it goes as shown below:

 ![](../assets/solo.png)